Office Assistant Duties

 |Other Requirements||Continuing education or training for advancement or specialization|

-Most office assistant jobs entail using a variety of office equipment, such as fax machines, printers and copiers, as well as computers and business software.
-According to the U.S. Bureau of Labor Statistics, office assistants and secretaries are increasingly required to continue their education or take courses in technology as new advancements and office procedures evolve (www.bls.gov).
+Most office assistant jobs entail using a variety of office equipment, such as fax machines, printers, and copiers, as well as computers and business software.
+According to the U.S. Bureau of Labor Statistics, office assistants and secretaries are increasingly required to continue their education or take courses in technology as new advancements and office procedures evolve.

-Because every business has clerical needs, office assistants can find employment in almost any type of work environment.
-Those seeking office assistant positions in specific fields, particularly legal or medical, may be required to have some college education or certification in that area.
+Because every business has clerical needs, office and administrative assistants can find employment in almost any type of work environment.
+Those seeking office assistant positions in specific fields, particularly for legal or medical office assistants, may be required to have some college education or certification in that area.

-Office assistants in entry-level positions who have strong analytical, people and communications skills often have opportunities of advancing to supervisory roles after gaining some work experience.
+Office assistants in entry-level positions who have strong analytical, people, and communications skills often have opportunities of advancing to supervisory roles after gaining some work experience.
 They may also be promoted to other office or administrative positions with higher levels of responsibility, such as office manager or administrative assistant.
-Career advancement in this field sometimes requires additional education or training, such as completion of certificate, diploma or degree programs.
+Career advancement in this field sometimes requires additional office assistant training and education, such as completion of certificate, diploma, or degree programs.

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics predicted 12% overall employment growth for administrative assistants and secretaries from 2012-2022.
-At that time, expansion of jobs for medical secretaries was much higher, at 36%, and growth for legal secretaries was much lower, with an expected decrease of 3%.
-In 2013, the BLS reported an annual median salary of $32,840 for this occupation, excluding medical, legal and executive secretaries, whose salaries varied.
+The U.S. Bureau of Labor Statistics predicted 7% overall employment decline for administrative assistants and secretaries from 2018 to 2028.
+The BLS predicted an expansion of jobs for medical secretaries (16% gain) and a contraction of opportunities for legal secretaries (21% loss).
+In 2018, the BLS reported an annual median salary of $36,630 for this occupation, excluding medical, legal, and executive secretaries, whose salaries varied.

 There are numerous routes to a successful career as an office assistant.
 Those considering this path should keep their options open and be willing to learn extra skills in order to aid them in their job duties, thereby allowing for career advancement and specialization.